-The benefit of ongoing access to both skilled staff and workers and a skilled employment pool needs to be considered when planning activities, given the multiple functions of forests and the seasonal nature of some work (e.g. bushfire season, planting, pruning/thinning, nursery, pests and weed control).
+The benefit of ongoing access to both skilled staff and workers and a skilled employment pool needs to be considered when planning activities, given the multiple functions of forests and the seasonal nature of some work, e.g. bushfire season, planting, pruning/thinning, nursery, pests and weed control.

-- Balancing work program to provide continuity of work. - Ensuring employment opportunities are open and available to local communities. - Involvement with industry bodies that promote training and regional development. - Commitment to increasing labour productivity through skills upgrading and better use of applicable new technology. - Developing long-term relationships with contractors and seasonal workers and support skills development to provide ongoing access to skilled staff and workers. - Education and training on relevant Indigenous matters to gain an understanding of appropriate procedures and actions for liaising with Indigenous peoples. - Using national competency standards as a basis for skills development programs. - Considering the ILO convention (142) concerning vocational guidance and vocational training in the development of human resources.
+- Balancing work program to provide continuity of work. - Ensuring employment opportunities are open and available to local communities. - Involvement with industry bodies that promote training and regional development. - Commitment to increasing labour productivity through skills upgrading and better use of applicable new technology. - Develop long-term relationships with contractors and seasonal workers and support skills development to provide ongoing access to skilled staff and workers. - Education and training on relevant Indigenous matters to gain an understanding of appropriate procedures and actions for liaising with Indigenous peoples. - Consideration of the ILO convention (142) concerning vocational guidance and vocational training in the development of human resources.